 In the latter part of the Civil War, the Confederate States government built a large stockaded prison in south-central Georgia.
 Between February 1864, when the first prisoners arrived, and April 1865, when the prison ceased to exist, more than 45,000 Union soldiers were confined there.
-Of these, more than 13,000 perished from disease, malnutrition, overcrowding, and exposure.
-Though the prison’s official name was Camp Sumter, it was generally referred to as Andersonville.
+Of these, more than 13,000 died from disease, malnutrition, overcrowding, and exposure.
+The prison’s official name was Camp Sumter, but it was generally referred to as Andersonville.

-Andersonville, the largest and best known of all the southern military prisons during the Civil War, it was established after Confederate officials decided that the large number of Union soldiers being held in the Richmond, Virginia prisons should be moved elsewhere as they were a serious drain on the city’s dwindling food supply.
+Andersonville, the largest and best known of all the southern military prisons during the Civil War, was established after Confederate officials decided that the large number of Union soldiers being held in the Richmond, Virginia, prisons should be moved elsewhere as they were a severe drain on the city’s dwindling food supply.

 In December 1863, after ruling out several likely locations in Virginia and North Carolina, they finally settled on the Georgia site because of its proximity to the railroad, the presence of a “large supply of beautiful clear water,” and the mild climate.
 At that time, Andersonville Station was a small community of about 20 people, and its only buildings were a depot, a church, a store, a cotton warehouse, and about a dozen houses.